dianneblogs/dianneblogs-website/_posts/2017-08-14-Why-Finding-A-Church-Took-So-Long.md

 ---
 layout: post
-title: "Why Finding A Church Took So Long"
+title: "In Search For A Church"
 author: "Dianne"
 categories: faith blog
 tags: [faith]